-Activity 2

-Name of activity: 'What's in the Bucket?'
+Activity 2: 'What's in the Bucket?'

 You will need: A bucket or container with a lid

 A range of highly motivating toys that have a sensory component for example they light up, move, squish, flash, make a noise and so on.
 Silly glasses and funny hats can also be good.